OlegStrokan/crypto-projects/staking/README.md

 ## Stacking

-### This contract is simulation of defi stacking mechanism
+### This contract is simulation of defi stacking mechanism with custom ERC20 token

 #### Info: